Kitware/light-viz/README.md

   Options:

     -h, --help                   output usage information
     -V, --version                output the version number
     -p, --port [8080]            Start web server with given port -d, --data [directory]       Data directory to serve -s, --server-only            Do not open the web browser

     --paraview [path]            Provide the ParaView root path to use

     --data-analysis              Inspect data directory and compute metadata

+    --config [path]              Provide a Lightviz config file to use --profile [profile]          Specify which profile from the config file to use

+    --add-dataset [path]         Specify a dataset to add to the given data directory.
+Requires the description and data flags
+    --description [description]  Specify the description for the dataset being added --autoApply                  Optional for use with --add-dataset.
+Specifies that apply/reset buttons are not needed with the dataset

 ```
 ## Documentation